Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and

 There is no doubt that Black Mirror has established itself as one of the most loved sci-fi shows over the last couple of years.
 The only apparent problem with it is that there isn’t enough content to keep you going for a long time.
 As every season packs only a handful of episodes, you’re bound to suffer from withdrawal for rest of the time.
 Fret not.
 I’ve got your fix.

-Being a huge fan of this series, I have compiled a list of some of the best series like Black Mirror that will keep your heart racing.
+Being a huge fan of this series, I have compiled a list of some of the best shows like Black Mirror that will keep your heart racing.
 Let’s take a look.